Mīria George: Career

 The work of Mīria George has toured New Zealand and internationally, including Canada, Hawai'i, Australia and the United Kingdom.
 In November 2005, she won the Emerging Pacific Artist's Award at the Arts Pasifika Awards, organised by Creative New Zealand, and two Chapman Tripp Theatre Awards for her first play, Ohe Ake.
 She is one of the people featured in the book Cook Island Heroes to inspire young Cook Islanders.

 The political interrogation of the erosion of Māori rights, dignity, and humanity in a Pākehā-dominated New Zealand was forefront of George's best known plays called and what remains.
 It divided critics and audiences and created a lot of debate.
 It is regularly taught in schools, and is part of a movement in Māori theatre wider than marae-based traditional stories.

 Her radio work includes writing episodes in Skinwriting for Radio New Zealand National.

-In 2016 George received a three-month Fulbright-Creative New Zealand Pacific Writer's Residency at the University of Hawaii.
+In 2016 George received a three-month Fulbright-Creative New Zealand Pacific Writer's Residency at the University of Hawai'i.
 Her focus was to develop a new work called Fire In The Water, Fire In The Sky addressing effects of colonisation, Christianity and climate change in the Pacific.

-In a review of her play Sunset Road, Ewen Coleman observed that it "weaves both reality and symbolism through the stories" but that it "initially comes across as languid and slow with little clarity in what is going on not helped by the unnatural delivery of the stilted dialogue".
+In a review of her play Sunset Road, Theatre Scenes noted "(the play) weaves history and imagination, to tell a story inspired by George’s whanau.
+The journey from Areora, Atiu, Cook Islands to 76 Sunset Road, Rotorua is beautifully re-told through the somewhat innocent eyes of the twins Lucia and Luka... they give consistently magnificent performances, both in an out of the spotlight".

 As co-director of Tawata Productions, George has been part of producing many events in the landscape of New Zealand theatre.
-This includes the annual Kia Mau Festival founded in 2012 and the Matariki Development Festival, an international indigenous playwrights' festival.
+This includes the annual Kia Mau Festival founded in 2015 and Breaking Ground founded in 2010 (previously known as the Matariki Development Festival), an international Indigenous playwrights' festival.
 In 2017 as part of the Kia Mau Festival, 160 indigenous artists and practitioners took part.
 George won the Bruce Mason Playwriting Award in 2017.

 In the book Floating Islanders: Pasifika Theatre in Aotearoa it states, "George has played a prominent role in bringing the politics of Māori and Pasifika issues to the stage."